We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 BetterHelp also states on its FAQs page that all of its providers are “fully licensed and in good standing.”

-BetterHelp isn’t free.
-The cost ranges depending on your location and what treatment plan you opt for, but you can expect somewhere between $60 to $90 a week, billed every 4 weeks.
+The cost varies depending on your location and what treatment plan you opt for, but you can expect to pay somewhere between $60–$90 a week, or $240–$360 per month, billed every 4 weeks.

-There are many pros when it comes to online or teletherapy.
-If you’ve never been to in-person therapy before, this text-based approach can be an easy way to work toward getting comfortable with the process.
+If you’ve never been to in-person therapy before, or are new to therapy in general, this text-based approach can be an easy way to work toward getting comfortable with the process.
+It’s highly customizable and personalized, and you have the option to switch whenever you feel like it’s not a good match.

 BetterHelp is an affordable, convenient option that offers solutions for people who prefer to talk on the phone or via video call.